Background, Problems, Alternatives & Legislation:

 According to the Illinois EPA scrap tires can be used in road base, running tracks, playgrounds, horse arenas and tired derived fuel (TDF) that is blended with coal to produce electricity.

-To view existing product stewardship in the U.S., visit the Product Stewardship Institute's Map of EPR laws.
+To view existing Product Stewardship efforts in the U.S., visit the Product Stewardship Institute's Map of EPR laws.